Technologies and Security Challenges in Metaverse: Security Threats and Vulnerabilities in Metaverse (RQ2)

-\item {Threats to Personal Safety} The combination of physical devices and immersive technologies in the Metaverse introduces new vulnerabilities that could endanger users' safety and well-being.
+\item \myparait{Threats to Personal Safety:} The combination of physical devices and immersive technologies in the Metaverse introduces new vulnerabilities that could endanger users' safety and well-being.
 Hackers can track users' daily activities and real-time whereabouts by taking advantage of wearable technology, XR headsets, and indoor sensors \cite{casey2019immersive}.
 This might help increase in physical crimes such as stalking or burglaries.
 According to a worrying scenario provided by the XR Security Initiative (XRSI), enemies might change VR hardware settings, including resetting the physical bounds of a device \cite{initiative2020xrsi}.
-This manipulation could put users' physical safety at serious risk by causing them to inadvertently approach hazardous real-world areas, such as busy streets or staircases, while they are absorbed in a virtual experience.
+This manipulation could put users' physical safety at serious risk by causing them to inadvertently approach hazardous real-world areas, such as busy streets or staircases.

-In addition to physical harm, the Metaverse offers new avenues for misconduct and psychological abuse.
-Malicious actors can introduce disturbing or harmful content into a user's virtual world due to their immersive and realistic nature \cite{mitrushchenkova2023personal, eltanbouly2025avatar}.
-Vulnerable people may experience severe emotional distress or even die from shock reactions when frightening images (i.e., ghostly figures) are suddenly displayed.
-The current absence of thorough legal frameworks and regulatory control in the Metaverse exacerbates these dangers.
-User safety is further jeopardized by the lack of applicable laws, which permit harmful behavior, such as harassment, abuse, and psychological manipulation \cite{jaber2022security}.
-Addressing these multifaceted threats will be crucial as the Metaverse develops in order to guarantee a safe, welcoming, and morally upright virtual environment.

 \end{enumerate}